BestReviews is reader-supported and may earn an affiliate commission. Details

 Sizing may be different for this brand than it is for some others.

 May be more appropriate for nighttime wear thanks to its smaller dimensions.
 The breathable outer layer is comfortable and cool.
+The hook closure is incredibly easy to use even without help.

 May be too narrow for larger users.